 German property tax

-When you buy or sell property in Germany, such as a home or commercial real estate, you are liable for real estate transfer tax (RETT – Grunderwerbsteuer).
+When you buy property in Germany, such as a home or commercial real estate, you are liable for real estate transfer tax (RETT – Grunderwerbsteuer).
 This varies between 3.5–6.5% of the sale price, depending on the federal state you’re moving to.

 Road and vehicle tax

 Vehicle owners must pay an annual motor vehicle tax (Kraftfahrzeugsteuer) based on the engine size and CO2 emissions.
-This tax typically costs €100–130 per year.
+This tax typically costs €100–150 per year for low-emission vehicles, with diesel and higher-emission vehicles costing more.

 The government provides this vehicle tax calculator to determine your yearly tax.